Podcasts

 Elizabeth Mendenhall on Marine Governance

 In this episode, RIAS intern Sofia Manetti (UCR) chats about marine governance with Elizabeth Mendenhall (University of Rhode Island) and Dario Fazzi (Roosevelt Institute for American Studies / Leiden University).
-They discuss the main narratives surrounding the Law of the Sea, and the episode explores the social implications of the legal and geopolitical dimensions of the seas and oceans.
+They discuss the main narratives surrounding the Law of the Sea.
+The episode also explores the social implications of the legal and geopolitical dimensions of the seas and oceans.

 Rani-Henrik Andersson on the Lakhota